 Backpack Buddies Program for the Jasper County School District (JCSD)

-The 2018-2019 Backpack Buddies Program provided food for 300 elementary students at the Ridgeland and Hardeeville Elementary Schools.
-This program allows each of the children to take home a backpack filled with nutritional food each Friday.
-This backpack provides enough food for the children to eat over the weekend … a big help for low income families in Jasper Counties.
+The 2019-2020 Backpack Buddies Program provided food for 350 elementary students at the Ridgeland and Hardeeville Elementary Schools.
+For the 2020-2021 school year, AEC and its partners will feed 600 students.
+This program allows each child to take home a backpack filled with nutritional food each Friday.
+Each backpack provides enough food for the children to eat over the weekend … a big help for low income families in Jasper Counties.

 Summer Youth Worker’s Program

-Since 2014, AEC has placed over 250 high school students in work training programs throughout Jasper County.
-Now, in its sixth year, AEC has expanded the program to include students in Hampton County as well.
-Students work in government, schools, and non-profits offices throughout Hampton and Jasper Counties, while being paid an hourly salary to gain much needed work experience.
+Since 2014, AEC has placed over 350 high school students in work training programs throughout Jasper County.
+Now that the program is in its seventh year, students are placed in government, schools, and non-profits offices throughout Beaufort, Hampton, and Jasper Counties.
+While being paid an hourly salary, students also gain valuable work experience and financial management training.

-The Antioch Scholars’ Program began in 2014 and is now completing its fifth year.
+The Antioch Scholars’ Program began in 2014 and is now completing its seventh year.
 This program tracks gifted and talented students throughout their academic career (first grade all the way through graduation from high school).
-This twelve year program includes national and international travel for the students, as well as monthly field trips, and an afternoon tutoring/mentoring program.
-This innovative program offers everything from virtual reality learning tools to marshall arts training.
+This program includes national and international travel for the students, monthly field trips, and an afternoon tutoring/mentoring program.
+This innovative program offers many services, including virtual reality learning tools, martial arts, and archery training.

 The main focus of this program is to allow each student to reach his/her full academic and leadership potential.
+Tuition is waived for those children selected for this unique program.
 Space is extremely limited.
-Inquire at the office of AEC.
+Please contact AEC for more information.

 Nursing Assistant Training Program

 AEC’s Nursing Assistant Training Program graduated its first class of seven students in November of 2014.
-Since that time, another 70 students have also successfully graduated.
+Since that time, another 81 students have also successfully graduated.
 This program consists of 110 hours (66 classroom and 44 clinical).
-Clinical sessions are held at NHC in Bluffton for this quality training program.
-AEC four sessions a year (late September, January, March, and early May).
-If you’re interested, you can get started by downloading the application online.
-Financial assistance is available to those that qualify.
+Clinical sessions are held at NHC in Bluffton.
+AEC has four sessions a year (January, March, May, and September).
+If you’re interested, you can get started by downloading the application online (see below).
+Limited financial assistance is available for those who qualify and apply early.

 Peeka is a new virtual reality game introduced to Antioch Scholars during their trip to Seattle, WA, in July 2018.
-The designers of Peeka have since then visited the Jasper County, where AEC funded the implementation of Peeka throughout all the first-grade classes and the 300 students.
-AEC has now funded PEEKA, not only for the students of Jasper County, but also all of the first graders of Hampton 2 School District.
-AEC will also kick off PEEKA at Wellbranch Elementary School in Beaufort County in September 2019.
+Through the funding made available by AEC, the designers of Peeka visited Jasper County for the implementation of Peeka throughout all the first grade classes of nearly 300 students.
+AEC not only funds Peeka for some Jasper County students, but also for some of the students of the Beaufort County and Hampton 2 School Districts.
+AEC also has plans to launch Peeka in Bamberg and Colleton County School Districts during the 2020-21 school year.

 Feeding Our Youth (FOY) Program